Import CSV to Airtable

 3. Seamless CSV Imports Using CSVBox

-If you want to offer your users a reliable import experience — complete with validation, field mapping, and direct Airtable delivery — CSVBox is the fastest path.
+If you want to offer your users a reliable import experience — complete with validation, field mapping, preview, and direct Airtable delivery — CSVBox is an embeddable uploader that handles those concerns.

-💡 CSVBox is a plug-and-play, embeddable CSV importer widget designed for developers.
-It connects user-uploaded data directly into tools like Airtable.
+CSVBox is a plug-and-play, embeddable CSV importer widget designed for developers.
+It connects user-uploaded data directly into tools like Airtable while giving end users an editor-style interface to map and fix rows before submission.

 <script>